Scalable In-Context Q-Learning: Related Work

-DIT~\citep{dong2024incontext} and IC-IQL~\citep{tarasov2025yes} are the most relevant to our work.
-DIT~\citep{dong2024incontext} also uses a weighted maximum likelihood estimation loss to train the transformer policy, where the weights are directly calculated from observed rewards in collected datasets.
+DIT~\citep{dong2025context} and IC-IQL~\citep{tarasov2025yes} are the most relevant to our work.
+DIT also uses a weighted maximum likelihood estimation loss to train the transformer policy, where the weights are directly calculated from observed rewards in collected datasets.
 In contrast, we learn separate in-context value functions for computing advantage weights, enabling more stable and sample-efficient policy extraction.
-IC-IQL~\citep{tarasov2025yes} integrates a Q-learning objective into AD.
-The policy network is updated by optimizing only its head, whereas the value function update propagates through both the head and the transformer backbone.
-In contrast, we train the whole multi-head transformer policy end-to-end, releasing the transformer's scalability with a simplified pipeline.
-Also, we design a lightweight prompt structure to overcome the limitation of AD algorithms that require long training histories as context.
-Empirical results in Sec.~\ref{sec:exp} also demonstrate our superiority to these two baselines.
+IC-IQL integrates a Q-learning objective into AD.
+The policy and value networks are updated by optimizing only their heads, without propagating gradients to the transformer backbone.
+In contrast, we train the full multi-head transformer policy end-to-end, releasing the transformer's scalability with a simplified pipeline.
+We also design a precise, lightweight prompt structure to overcome the limitation of AD algorithms that require long training histories as context.
+Empirical results in Sec.~\ref{sec:exp} demonstrate our superiority to these two baselines.